National symbols of Belarus: Pahonia

-Pahonia (Пагоня) is the historical Belarusian name for the coat of arms of the Grand Duchy of Lithuania, which was also used by the Belarusian People's Republic as its official coat of arms since 1918 and the coat of arms of the Republic of Belarus in 1991–1995.
+Pahonia (Пагоня) is the historical Belarusian name for the coat of arms of Lithuania, which was also used by the Belarusian People's Republic as its official coat of arms since 1918 and the coat of arms of the Republic of Belarus in 1991–1995.
 Since the early 20th century, the Pahonia is widely used as the symbol of the Belarusian national liberation movement.
-After 1995, it is one of the symbols of the democratic opposition to the authoritarian president Alexander Lukashenko.
+After 1995, it became one of the symbols of the democratic opposition to the authoritarian president, Alexander Lukashenko.
 The symbol gained additional popularity during the 2020–2021 Belarusian protests.
-Pahonia is included in the official list of objects of the immaterial cultural and historical heritage of Belarus, however, persons are being persecuted for its public display.
+Pahonia is included in the official list of objects of the immaterial cultural and historical heritage of Belarus; however, persons are being persecuted for its public display.

 Unofficial symbols

 Other than the national flag, anthem and emblem, Belarus has several unofficial symbols.
 The Cross of Saint Euphrosyne, a 12th-century relic which disappeared during the Second World War, is considered a spiritual symbol of Belarus.
 The European bison, commonly called the wisent, is seen as a symbol of Belarus and the Belavezha Forest.
 It is also featured on the symbols of Brest Oblast.
 Other widely known mascots of Belarus are stork and cornflower.